 From time to time, you may have a question about a property.
 We're pleased to let you know that there are a number of resources to help you get property specific information.

-- The Open Data Hub for assessment and treasurer data is a collection of the data that we report.
+The Open Data Hub for assessment and taxation open data is a collection of the data that we report.
 This data is updated weekly, review the README.txt file in the download to note the date of the last refresh.

-In addition, the Auditor's Office maintains copies of recorded documents online for you to search.
-The Auditor's document search will provide you with the recording numbers of recorded documents related to specific parcels.
-You may alternately use the search tools in the Joint Lobby Self-Service area to obtain unofficial copies of recorded documents.
+The Auditor's Office maintains recorded documents.
+The Auditor's recorded document search will provide you with the reference numbers of recorded documents related to specific parcels.
+Copies of the documents may be requests of the Auditor's Office for a fee.

 To submit a Public Records request, we ask that you use the County's Public Records Request Portal.
 Records requests are for existing physical records, not information.